-The aim of the THREE-D-Print project is to provide support for the educational and training challenges related to equipping the future workforce with relevant and needed skills to participate in the 3D printing revolution.
-The key focus of the project is on providing an entry-level, easily accessible courses that could motivate adults with fewer qualifications.
+THREE-D-Print project provides support for the educational and training challenges related to equipping the future workforce with relevant and needed skills to participate in the 3D printing revolution.
+The key focus is on providing an entry-level, easily accessible course that could motivate adults with fewer qualifications.

-- INTRODUCING 3D PRINTING: A guide on how to introduce 3D printing in adult education.
-Type of equipment required, 3D printers ‘best buys’, how to virtual 3D modelling in a PC and how to export the models to the 3D printer how to maintain the equipment, where to buy the materials, general ‘tips on tricks’, links to support groups in Europe – this Phase of the project will include the development of an on-line ‘Support Group for Adult Educators’ is going to be further developed to create a professional community where to contact other practitioners to support each other e.g. include best practice, good/bad experiences etc.
+- INTRODUCTION TO 3D PRINTING: A guide on how to introduce 3D printing in adult education.
+Type of equipment required, 3D printers ‘best buys’, how to virtual 3D modelling in a PC and how to export the models to the 3D printer how to maintain the equipment, where to buy the materials, general ‘tips on tricks’, links to support groups in Europe.
+An online ‘Support Group for Adult Educators’ is going to be further developed to create a professional community where to contact other practitioners to support each other, share best practices, tipis, and so on.

 - TEACHING MATERIALS FOR TRAINERS: The Partnership has created a training programme on 3D printing for trainers, in order to provide them with the needed knowledge tools to develop a teaching programme on 3D printing in adult education.
 Published in January 2022.

 - PRACTICAL TOOLKIT FOR TEACHERS ON 3D-PRINTING: The Partnership has developed a teaching pack to enable adult educators to learn more about 3D printing and provide course materials for their adult students e.g. assignments, quizzes, general learning materials.
 Published in July 2022.

 This was an important opportunity to give adult learners the expertise and competencies needed for societal development and individual development.
 We anticipate that over 1,000 institutions and adults can benefit from the outcomes of the project.